Future

 India's Role in Digital Dedollarization

-• India’s Account Aggregator & ONDC models can be exported as trusted, secure, non-Western infrastructure for Global South countries.
+Beyond payments, India’s Account Aggregator and ONDC models can be exported as trusted, secure, non-Western digital infrastructure for countries in the Global South.
+This offers an alternative financial ecosystem that is not subject to Western sanctions or control.

-• Use regional trade agreements + BRICS expansion to scale adoption.
+• Utilizes regional trade agreements and platforms like BRICS to scale adoption.

 China India

-Building Digital Yuan (e-CNY, CBDC) Piloting Digital Rupee
+Building a state-controlled Digital Yuan (e-CNY, CBDC) Piloting an open, public-private Digital Rupee

-Closed tech stack (Huawei, ZTE) Open-source India Stack export model
+Relies on a closed tech stack (Huawei, ZTE) Offers the open-source India Stack export model

-👉 Many Global South nations are more comfortable with India's approach — cheaper, more open, less politically risky.
+Many Global South nations find India's approach more appealing—it's cheaper, more open, and less politically risky than a China-centric model.

 The Big Picture